panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 const batman = new Hero('Batman');
 ```

-Usually the regular functions as methods are the way to go.
+Usually, the regular functions as methods are the way to go.

-But in some situations you might need to use the method as a callback function.
-In such case you might find difficulties to access `this` value when the method as callback is invoked.
+But in some situations, you might need to use the method as a callback function.
+In such a case you might find difficulties to access `this` value when the method as the callback is invoked.

 For example, let's use use `logName()` method as a callback to setTimeout():